Barry Raftery: Career

-From 1969 to 1970, Raftery spent a year as a visiting professor of European prehistory at Ludwig Maximilian University of Munich.
+From 1969 to 1970, Raftery spent a year as a visiting professor of European prehistory at LMU Munich.
 He travelled throughout Europe, visiting museums, research institutes and excavations, furthering his studies of the European Iron Age.
 In 1970, he was appointed to a lectureship in the Department of Archaeology at UCD.
 During the 1970s, his research centered on late prehistoric hillforts in Ireland; His most important project was the excavation of Rathgall Hillfort in County Wicklow.
 In 1981, Raftery was awarded an Alexander von Humboldt research fellowship at the University of Marburg, where he spent two years.

-During the 1980s, Raftery research interests turned to wetland archeology.
+During the 1980s, Raftery research interests turned to wetland archaeology.
 In 1985, he initiated a new research program at UCD on prehistoric Irish wetland sites.
 His initial project was the study of the trackways of raised bogs in Ireland.
 His first excavation resulted in the most important find of his career, the massive, Iron Age Corlea Trackway in County Longford.
 Raftery was instrumental in establishing the Irish Archeological Wetland Unit (IAWU] at UCD in 1990.
 He led the IAWU excavation at the Corlea site again in 1991.
 His team was able to successfully lift and preserve a large portion of the ancient track and understructure.
 It was the largest conversation project undertaken in Ireland at the time.

 In 1994, Raftery published his seminal work, Pagan Celtic Ireland: The Enigma of the Irish Iron Age.
-Raftery was visiting prof at Ludwig Maximilian University of Munich from 1988 to 1990, at Kiel University in 1991 and the University of Vienna in 1997.
-He was appointed chair of Celtic Archeology at UCD in 1996.
+Raftery was visiting professor at LMU Munich from 1988 to 1990, at Kiel University in 1991 and the University of Vienna in 1997.
+He was appointed chair of Celtic Archaeology at UCD in 1996.
 Raftery retired in 2007.